jakub-witkowski/round-based-game/README.md

 As specified in the instructions for the assignment, the program is executed by: ./player mapa.txt status.txt rozkazy.txt [time_limit].

 The time limit is optional, but the default is set to 5 seconds.

-It no status.txt file is present, the program loads default values.
+The original submission was fully functional when tested on MacOS Monterey, but crashed on Ubuntu (double free or corruption (out)).
+This was caused by the dynamic array holding the unit data.
+In the present version, tested on both MacOS Monterey 12.6.6 and Ubuntu 22.04, the data are stored in an explicitly declared array.
+Given the maximum number of rounds allowed to a player (1000), a maximum number of units that is hypothetically achieveable is 501 (including the base) for each player - hence the constant MAX_NUMBER_OF_UNITS equal to 1002.

 ----